victorbnl/cadmium/README.md

 - Install the dependencies: `pip install -r requirements.txt`
 - Copy the `.env.sample` file to `.env` and complete it (or set its variables in your environment)
+- Copy the `data.sample` folder to `data` and complete the configuration
 - Run the bot: `python3 .`

 [dict.xml](http://infolingu.univ-mlv.fr/DonneesLinguistiques/Dictionnaires/telechargement.html)